Willie Pearse: Background

 Willie Pearse was born in Dublin and throughout his life lived in the shadow of his brother to whom he was devoted and with whom he formed a particularly close relationship.

 Pearse inherited his father's artistic abilities and became a sculptor.
 He was educated at the Christian Brothers School, Westland Row.
 He studied at the Metropolitan School of Art in Dublin under Oliver Sheppard.
 He also studied art in Paris.
 While attending the Kensington School of Art in London he gained notice for several of his artworks.
 Some of his sculptures are to be found in Limerick Cathedral, the Cathedral of St. Eunan and St Columba, Letterkenny and several Dublin churches.
 He was trained to take over his father's stonemason business, but gave it up to help run St. Enda's School which Patrick had founded in 1908.
 He was involved in the arts and theatre at St. Enda's, and aided the overall running of the school.

 Easter Rising

 Pearse followed his brother into the Irish Volunteers and the Republican movement.
 He took part in the Easter Rising in 1916, always staying by his brother's side at the General Post Office.
 Following the surrender he was court-martialled and sentenced to death.
 It has been said that as he was only a minor player in the struggle it was his surname that condemned him.
 However, at his court martial he emphasised his involvement.

-On 3 May, Pearse was granted permission to visit his brother in Kilmainham Gaol, to see him for the final time.
+On 3 May, Pearse was granted permission to visit his brother Patrick in Kilmainham Gaol, to see him for the final time.
 However, while Willie was en route, Patrick was executed first.
 Willie was executed on 4 May.
 He and his brother were the only two brothers to be executed after the Easter Rising.